-Preschool Age (0-5)- In our Spanish Immersion Preschool and Parent-Child classes, our method for language instruction includes a music lesson (Music Lingua) and a story.
-In our music class, we use music, movement, and stories to present thematic concepts and key vocabulary.
+Preschool Age (0-5)- In our Spanish Immersion Preschool and Parent-Child classes, we use music, movement, and stories to present thematic concepts and key vocabulary.
 The emphasis is on hearing the spoken language, learning the songs, and in the process, learning target vocabulary and responding to commands.
-Kids get much more practice speaking and hearing the language and the combination of singing, games and art make the classes dynamic and fun.
+Kids get much more practice speaking and hearing the target language and the combination of singing, games and art make the classes dynamic and fun.

-During story time, we use books and puppet shows to prime children’s brains to the cadence and sound of the Spanish language, to enhance their vocabulary, and to convey the feelings of the author or storyteller.
 Over the course of the year, children hear many stories repeatedly.
-Through the use of rich language and repetition, we are priming children’s brains to be ripe for language acquisition.
+During story time, we use books and puppet shows to prime children’s brains to the cadence and sound of the target language, to enhance their vocabulary, and to convey the feelings of the author or storyteller.

 In our more advanced classes or groups, grammar is introduced in a more conscious way.
 An effort is made to present grammar in an imaginative manner, avoiding the abstractions of traditional grammar books.
 Verb conjugations may be learned orally by reciting the forms rhythmically while clapping, singing, gesturing, or marching.
 Children are also asked to write things of their own such as: a letter, a description, or a short summary of something that has been read or experienced.